What is the PGHS Capstone Project?

 Yes.
 The PGHS Capstone Project will appear on your transcript in multiple ways.

-Community service appears on your transcript as well as a pass/no pass class.
+Community Service - This also appears on your transcript as a pass/no pass class, separate from Advocacy.
 If you meet your required hours for community service each year, you will earn a passing grade.
 If you are any amount of hours short of the requirement, the grade will be a no pass.
 Note: due to freshman and sophomore year sharing the ten required hours, there is no community service grade for freshman year.